 Ready to Start Laying off Employees With Kindness?

 The Peak-End rule in psychology states that we judge an experience largely based on how we felt at its peak (the most intense point) and at its end, rather than based on the total sum of the experience.

-Applying this rule to layoffs and terminations shows the importance of great preparation, delivery, and ending on as positive and supportive a note as possible.
+Applying this rule to layoffs and terminations shows the importance of great preparation, delivery, and ending the most positive and supportive note possible.
 The notification meeting will set the tone and expectations for the final stages of an employee’s time at a company, so do your best to leave them with the impression that the company truly cares about them.

 For more information, download the Complete Guide: How to Conduct a Layoff Notification Meeting.
 Please refer to these tips as guidelines and best practices, and be sure to consult with existing protocols and legal counsel.

 Don’t miss an important step in your Reduction in Force process.
 Download our Reduction In Force (RIF) Checklist.
 One important step in the RIF process is offering outplacement.
 INTOO helps employers protect their brand and do right by their workforce by transitioning employees to land their next job 2.5 times faster than the national average time it takes to find employment.
 Designed for employees of all levels, industries, and backgrounds, INTOO’s coaching-first, award-winning online platform accelerates career transition by connecting candidates with career coaches faster and by providing personalized guidance for each individual.
 Learn more by scheduling a demo.

 INTOO staff writers come from diverse backgrounds and have extensive experience writing about topics that matter to the HR and business communities, including outplacement, layoffs, career development, internal mobility, candidate experience, succession planning, talent acquisition, and more.